The 57 Bus The 57 Bus

 Each day, their paths overlapped for a mere eight minutes.
 But one afternoon on the bus ride home from school, a single reckless act left Sasha severely burned, and Richard charged with two hate crimes and facing life imprisonment.
 The case garnered international attention, thrusting both teenagers into the spotlight.
 But in The 57 Bus, award-winning journalist Dashka Slater shows that what might at first seem like a simple matter of right and wrong, justice and injustice, victim and criminal, is something more complicated—and far more heartbreaking.

-Awards and Accolades for The 57 Bus:
+More Accolades and Awards for The 57 Bus:

 YALSA Award for Excellence in Nonfiction for Young Adults Finalist